IBM/Ansible-OpenShift-Provisioning/README.md

     * Navigate to a folder where you would like to store this project in your terminal
     * Run "git clone https://github.com/IBM/Ansible-OpenShift-Provisioning.git"
 * **Step 2: Get OpenShift Information**
-    * In a web browser, navigate to https://console.redhat.com/openshift/install/ibmz/user-provisioned in order to:
+    * In a web browser, navigate to https://console.redhat.com/openshift/install/ibmz/user-provisioned
     * Download your local command line tools (oc and kubectl)
     * Copy the OpenShift pull secret (for use in the next step)
 * **Step 2: Set Variables**